igrishaev/farseer/README.md

 ## Documentation Builder

-Perhaps you have already noticed that the config map for the server has enough data to be rendered as a document.
+The config map for the server has enough data to be rendered as a document.
 It would be nice to pass it into a template and generate a file each time you build or the application.
-The Docs package services exactly this purpose.
+The Docs package serves exactly for this purpose.

 Add the `com.github.igrishaev/farseer-doc` library into your project: